orbistry/mach/README.md

 - Completed todos sink to the bottom of their column
 - New todos appear at the top of the column

+## Sponsor

+If you find mach useful, consider [sponsoring](https://github.com/sponsors/rvcas) its development.

 ## License

 [Apache-2.0](LICENSE)